 There shall be deposited into the Refunding Account certain proceeds of the Bonds, except as otherwise required to be deposited into the Bond and Interest Sinking Fund Account.
-The monies deposited to this account shall immediately be transferred to the Trustee for the Six-I Bonds for deposit into the Redemption Account for those bonds.
+The monies deposited to this account shall immediately be transferred to the Trustee for the Seven-A Bonds for deposit into the Escrow Account under the Escrow Agreement.